mminer237/doctrine-directory/_doctrines/original-sin.md

 ---
 title: Original Sin
 description: Original sin is the sin committed by Adam in the Garden of Eden and its lasting effects for all of mankind.
+image: assets/images/strange-fruit.jpg
+image_alt: A strange purple-green fruit growing on a tree
 ---

 "Original sin" refers to the first sins ever committed by Adam and Eve in Genesis 3:6.
 More specifically, it refers to Adam's sin as head of the family.
 It is generally agreed throughout Christianity that Adam's sin had lasting consequences for all humanity.